Skip to content

 Then, in order to apply Paraschiv-Ionescu initial contact detection algorithm, an instance of the ParaschivIonescuInitialContactDetection class is created using the constructor, ParaschivIonescuInitialContactDetection().
 The icd variable holds the instance, allowing us to access its methods.
 The inputs of Paraschiv-Ionescu initial contact detection algorithm are as follows:

-• Input Data: data consist of accelerometer data (N, 3) for the x, y, and z axes in pandas Dataframe format.
+• Input Data: accel_data consist of accelerometer data (N, 3) for the x, y, and z axes in pandas Dataframe format.
+The data should be in SI unit as m/s².

 • Gait Sequences: gait_sequences, consist of gait sequences detected by Paraschiv gait sequence detection (KielMAT.kielmat.modules.gsd._paraschiv.ParaschivIonescuGaitSequenceDetection).